casper-network/docs/source/docs/casper/developers/cli/transfers/verify-transfer.md

 </details>

-We can repeat the same step to query information about the _Target_ account.
+We can repeat the same step to query information about the _Target_ account:

 ```bash
 casper-client query-global-state \